On $g$-expectations and filtration-consistent nonlinear expectations: Introduction

 The axiomatic system of filtration-consistent nonlinear expectation (${\cal{F}}$-expectation) was initiated in Coquet et al. \cite{CH}.
 We refer to Peng \cite{Peng04} for an equivalent definition.
 It is well-known that ${\cal{F}}$-expectation gives an ideal characterization for the dynamical behaviors of risk measure, asset pricing and utilities, and also can be considered as a dynamic version of the famous risk measures introduced by Artzner et al. \cite{Ar} and F\"ollmer and Schied \cite{FS} (see Jiang \cite{Jiang} for a $g$-expectations case).
 In \cite{CH}, the authors raised the problem: \emph{is this notion of $g$-expectations general enough to represent all "enough regular" ${\cal{F}}$-expectations?} This question was considered to be theoretically very interesting and practically important by Peng in his ICM lecture (see Peng \cite[Page 403]{Peng10}).
 The first result on this representation problem was obtained by \cite{CH}, which proved that any ${\cal{F}}$-expectation ${\cal{E}}$ is a $g$-expectation whose generator $g$ is independent of $y$ and Lipschitz in $z$, when it satisfies the following domination condition

 where ${\cal{E}}^\mu$ is the $g$-expectation defined via the BSDE with generator $g=\mu|z|$.
-Note that (1.1) is different from, but equivalent to the original domination condition in \cite{CH}.
+Note that (1.1) is equivalent to the original domination condition plus the strict monotonicity condition and translation invariance condition in \cite{CH} (see Section 4).
 We refer to Cohen \cite{Co} and Royer \cite{Ro} for the corresponding results under (1.1) in general filtrations.
 Furthermore, under several domination conditions, Hu et al. \cite{Yao} proved that any ${\cal{F}}$-expectation with independent increments is a $g$-expectation whose generator $g$ is determinstic, independent of $y$, and has quadratic growth (locally Lipschitz) in $z$.
-Under a general domination condition ($k|z|$ in (1.1) is replaced by an increasing and linear growth function $\phi(|z|)$), Zheng and Li \cite{Zheng1} proved that any ${\cal{F}}$-expectation is a $g$-expectation whose generator $g$ is independent of $y$ and uniformly continuous in $z$.
-We point out that the studies in \cite{Co}, \cite{Yao}, \cite{Ro} and \cite{Zheng1} all use the domination method developed in \cite{CH}, which uses the domination conditions to obtain the convergence and the Doob-Mayer decomposition for nonlinear supermartingales.
+Under a general domination condition ($\mu|z|$ in (1.1) is replaced by an increasing and linear growth function $\phi(|z|)$), Zheng and Li \cite{Zheng1} proved that any ${\cal{F}}$-expectation is a $g$-expectation whose generator $g$ is independent of $y$ and uniformly continuous in $z$.
+We point out that the studies in \cite{Ro}, \cite{Yao}, \cite{Co} and \cite{Zheng1} all use the domination method developed in \cite{CH}, which uses the domination conditions to obtain the convergence and the Doob-Mayer decomposition for nonlinear supermartingales.
 However, it is known from \cite{Yao} and \cite{Zheng1} that studying such problem by the domination method is by no means easy without (1.1).
 One reason is that it is not easy to find a domination condition for ${\cal{F}}$-expectations.
 In fact, the domination condition may not exist in some non-Lipschitz cases.
 Another reason is that even if the domination condition can be found, some new techniques and methods will have to be developed in the proof, since the $L^2$-estimates and $L^2$-dominations crucial in the proof of the representation theorem in \cite{CH} are usually not true in the non-Lipschitz cases.

 Another objective of this paper is to study the above representation problem under independent increments condition.
-We answer this problem in two directions.
+To this end, we propose two new conditions: an absolutely continuous condition and a (locally Lipschitz) domination condition.
+Specifically, we answer this problem in two directions.
 The first one is that when the ${\cal{F}}$-expectation ${\cal{E}}$ satisfies the following absolutely continuous condition